Nikhil-Chhapekar/My-Html--projects/README.md

 # Resume-project
-This is my First html resume project .
+This is my First html resume project, In this project i added all updated information about me.